Theodor Jensen: Sports car racing

 Having made his first foray into sports car racing in the Danish Endurance Championship in 2023, Jensen entered the LMP3 prototype class in 2024.
 He first drove a Duqueine M30 - D08 for TS Corse in the opening round of the Ultimate Cup Series, before switching to the Ligier JS P320 chassis with Bretton Racing for round 4 at Mugello.
 Before the latter event however, Jensen partnered bronze-ranked Ben Stone for the Spa-Francorchamps event of the Le Mans Cup.
-During a chaotic race, Jensen made brave overtakes on Adrien Closmenil and Samir Ben just before the end to finish second on the road; the #62 would be promoted to first after the race due to a penalty for the initial race winners, giving Jensen his maiden win on an international stage.
+During a chaotic race, Jensen made brave overtakes on Adrien Closmenil and Samir Ben just before the end to finish second on the road; the No. 62 would be promoted to first after the race due to a penalty for the initial race winners, giving Jensen his maiden win on an international stage.
 At the following LMC round in Mugello, Jensen and Stone earned second place, a result that helped Bretton to finish seventh in the standings.
 After the season ended, Jensen set the fastest time at the post-season test with R-ace GP.

 During the winter, Jensen competed in the Asian Le Mans Series alongside bronze-ranked Jens Reno Møller and the swapping pair of Dan Skočdopole and Griffin Peebles.
 Two fourth places in Sepang were followed by a standout drive from Jensen at Dubai, where he drove away from the chasing Matteo Quintarelli at the end of race 1 to claim victory.
 Second places in Dubai race 2 and Abu Dhabi race 1 set up a title decider on Yas Island, as Jensen and Møller were five points behind Quintarelli.
 Third place on Sunday was enough for Jensen to clinch the LMP3 title.

 Jensen signed up to compete in the European Le Mans Series, piloting the new Ligier JS P325 alongside Adrien Closmenil and bronze-ranked Paul Lanchère.
 With a fast car, proven by Closmenil taking pole position, Jensen and his teammates took victory.
 Another pole and victory double followed during the next round, as Closmenil took the lead during the final hour at Le Castellet.
 Jensen and Closmenil then joined forces to contest the Road to Le Mans event in June.
 The pair won the opening race and were in contention for the win in race 2, before Jensen spun into the pit wall during a safety car restart.
 Nevertheless, Jensen continued his success streak with his maiden sportscar pole at a rainy Imola, one that the team converted into a dominant third victory of the campaign.